akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *Do not assume the answer is the obvious one.*

 He felt the air in the hall grow thick, and his throat went dry.
-For a heartbeat, he felt the panicked urge to reach for the easy, hollow phrases that had served him at court – to bow low and claim he wanted nothing but to serve, or to stand tall and claim the land as a king’s son.
+For a heartbeat, he felt the panicked urge to reach for the easy, hollow phrases that had served him at court – to bow low and claim he wanted nothing but to serve, or to stand tall like his half-brothers and claim the land as a king’s son.

 He remembered sitting in the cold classroom at Salisbury, his breath misting as he copied out the Gospels.
 The canon had set them the passage from Mark – *whoever wants to be great must be your servant* – and told them to argue it out.
 He had stayed up late with the other students, turning the words over.
 What did it mean for a lord?
 For a king?
 For a husband?